makandra/spreewald/README.md

 into either your `support/env.rb` or `step_definitions/spreewald_steps.rb`.

 Steps are grouped into a number of categories.
-If you only want to use a subset of Spreewald's steps, insead of `require 'spreewald/all_steps'`, you can pick and choose single categories by requiring [single files](https://github.com/makandra/spreewald/tree/master/lib/spreewald) like this:
+If you only want to use a subset of Spreewald's steps, instead of `require 'spreewald/all_steps'`, you can pick and choose single categories by requiring [single files](https://github.com/makandra/spreewald/tree/master/lib/spreewald) like this:

     require 'spreewald/email_steps'